Neel14-stack/Assignment/Part2/dbms vd rdms.md

 ** Router transformation is active transformation **
+- active transformation row number is changed
+- passive transformation there is no change in record(row number)
+- meanwhile the number of columns can be changed in target

 ## ROUTER GROUPS
 - Input group (always one) default group capture rows that fail all group conditions